Tales of Monkey Island: Critical

 Critics believed that the first chapter, "Launch of the Screaming Narwhal", was a respectable start to the game.
-Ryan Scott of GameSpy wrote that the puzzles "generally challenge [the player] just enough without becoming too frustrating", while Eurogamer' Kristan Reed stated that their quality was "bang-on time after time".
+Ryan Scott of GameSpy wrote that the puzzles "generally challenge [the player] just enough without becoming too frustrating", while Eurogamer's Kristan Reed stated that their quality was "bang-on time after time".
 In contrast, criticism was directed toward certain puzzles' designs—particularly toward that of one maze puzzle.
 The writing and story were lauded, with several reviews commending the dialogue's humor.
 Adventure Gamers staff writer Evan Dickens felt that writing did not match up to the quality of LeChuck's Revenge.
 Although the chapter's supporting cast was considered weak, critics enjoyed the introduction of de Singe to the series.
 The voicework for the main characters was praised, as was Land's soundtrack.
 Critics were mostly complimentary toward the episode's graphics, with New Straits Times Bruno Chan and The Sunday Times David Phelan praising the updated interpretation of The Curse of Monkey Islands art style while 1UP.coms Bob Mackey called Guybrush "the most convincingly expressive Telltale character yet"; however, concerns were voiced over erratic graphical quality between characters.
 The game's controls were subject to reproof by a number of reviews; several preferred the keyboard controls over Telltale's new "click and drag" system.

 Response to "The Siege of Spinner Cay" was similar to that of the preceding episode.
 Critics were divided over the quality of the chapter's puzzles: Destructoid reviewer Brad Nicholson criticized their design as "tight and constricted", and Dickens felt that they varied wildly in quality.
 In contrast, they were praised as "pleasantly non-linear" by Reed, and called logical and sensible by PALGNs Adam Ghiggino.
 The need for extended travel between locations, in order to complete mundane tasks, was criticized.
 The episode's writing was lauded by reviewers; particular praise was bestowed on the chapter's opening scene, which introduces Morgan LeFlay.
 Nevertheless, the story was disparaged by Reuben Lees of the Herald Sun for feeling "more like a bridge to open up further plotlines in the later episodes", a point echoed by other reviewers.
 While the supporting cast was again criticized, reviewers enjoyed the development of the main characters' roles.
 Critics admired the chapter's audio work, with Dickens calling Kevin Blackton's rendition of the human LeChuck a "real standout".
 Graphical tweaks over "The Launch of the Screaming Narwhal" were also appreciated.